-Debating between a king vs. queen bed?
-When it comes to mattresses, one size doesn’t necessarily fit all.
+If you’re searching for a mattress on the larger end of the size continuum, you might be debating between a king vs. queen bed.
+But when it comes to mattresses, one size doesn’t necessarily fit all.

-While a king might be better for those sharing the bed, a smaller queen can fit into tighter spaces.
-From your height to your budget, there are several other reasons why you might prefer a queen vs. king mattress.
+While a king might be better for those sharing the bed, a smaller queen size can fit into tighter spaces.
+From your height to your budget, there are several other reasons why you might prefer a queen vs. king bed.

 Since both sizes are the same length, the real deciding factor between a queen vs. king bed is how wide you’d like your mattress to be.
-For people who prefer a bit of wiggle room, a king mattress is 16 inches wider than a queen.
+For people who prefer a bit of wiggle room, a king mattress is 16 inches (41 centimeters) wider than a queen size.
 On the other hand, the reduced width of a queen bed makes it ideal for smaller spaces.

 |Queen Mattress||King Mattress|